-Things To See In Kuala Lumpur – Getting To Batu Caves
+Things To Do In Kuala Lumpur – Getting To Batu Caves

-There are many ways of Getting To Batu Caves, which is one of the Things To See In Kuala Lumpur.
+There are many ways of Getting To Batu Caves, which is one of the Things To Do In Kuala Lumpur.
 You can get there by car, taxi, bus or via train.
 We traveled from KLCC to Batu Caves using the train system in Kuala Lumpur.
-Batu Caves is one of the icons of Malaysia and a very popular tourist attraction.
-You can read more about it in our blog post – Batu Caves.

 Let’s start the journey, shall we?
 We began by taking the LRT from KLCC station that was at Petronas Twin Towers / Suria KLCC to KL Sentral station.
 Then switched to KTM Komuter line (the blue line) to travel from KL Sentral station to Batu Caves station.